gnebbia/vim_notes/README.md

                    smartcase provides.
-`syntax on` - this enables syntax highlighting `filetype plugin` -  indent on "enables indenting depending on the kind of file
+`syntax on` - this enables syntax highlighting `filetype plugin` -  indent on "enables indenting depending on the kind of file `set history=200` - stores 200 ex commands instead of 20 which is the default